alieldab3/AdvancedComputerLab-Backend/README.md

 # AdvancedComputerLab

-Depolyed on : https://acl-backend.herokuapp.com/           //to be on my own github account only Which is originally forked from 'mohamedFabdrabo/AdvancedComputerLab' which is deployed on 'https://advancedcomputerlab-backend.herokuapp.com'
+Depolyed on : https://acl-backend.herokuapp.com/           //to be on my own github account only

+Which is originally forked from 'mohamedFabdrabo/AdvancedComputerLab' which is deployed on 'https://advancedcomputerlab-backend.herokuapp.com'
+In case of Any errors refer to the origin (Fathy)

  CSEN704 Advanced Computer Lab project

 run index.js file